angeld29/TF2003-qvm/docs/readme_en.txt

       instead of first shot there was a reload.
 [fix] Removed command score sbar displaying bug.
       // Earlier, in some cases, score of one team could be displayed twice within sbar.
-[fix] Removed command score bug, not showing score more than 100.
+[fix] Removed command score bug, not showing score of 100.
-      // So far, score 100 (10 flags) didn't showed up on sbar.
+      // So far, score 100 (10 flags) didn't displayed on sbar.
 [fix] Removed bug with current ammmo displaying.
       // In some cases, ammo amount in menu was reduced by 2 instead of 1.
 [fix] Corpses do not interact with buttons, doors and platforms anymore.